Creative Economy Research

 - Centre for Copyright and New Business Models in the Creative Economy (CREATe)

-We have made a short film about the AHRC Creative Economy Showcase in March 2014.
+We made a short film about the AHRC Creative Economy Showcase in March 2014.
 The purpose of the event was to raise the profile of the UK’s creative and cultural sector and highlight its contribution to growth and innovation within the UK economy.
 The event brought the key players together to discuss the overarching challenges and future priorities.
+Watch the video below.